Meet Vesper Henshawe

 Image is a bird's eye view of a board from the board game Vagrant Song.
 There is a Humanity track at the top with numbered hearts from 0 - 25.
 In the middle of the board are different panels or train carts that serve as spaces for the characters to move.
 At the bottom it says "Vagrant Song" with a musical note in the middle of the O.

 The art was what drew me to Vagrant Song in the first place.
-The rule book and the scenario book are beautifully illustrated.
+The rulebook and the scenario book are beautifully illustrated.
 There are pictures of a gritty brown train car with the bright blue ethereal Haints flying out and about.
 The game board has this old-fashioned feeling to it with the way the train cars are designed.
 When I play board games, I don’t pay much attention to the art, but Vagrant Song was clearly an exception.
 The art is exquisite.

 Image is a character sheet from Vagrant Song.
 It shows a character board.
 There's a cartoon like woman looking angry.
 She's drawing what appears to be a sword from her hip.
 It says at the top "Empress the Driven" with a star to the left.
 On the right, there are 8 hearts which indicate her health.
 There's some writing below that.
 At the bottom, it shows five skills: boot, sack, punch, investigate, and patch up.
 There are three mini cards next to her.
 There are two skills with two stars on them.
 There's also a Makeshift Radio below.

 Vagrant Song is the first board game that I have reviewed using my new rating system.
 I would rate Vagrant Song 5/5.
-I would always be in the mood to break out this game and I love the aesthetic of the game itself.
-Wyrd Games is a board game company on my radar now and I would play another one of their games in the future.
+I would always be in the mood to break out this game, and I love the aesthetic of the game itself.
+Wyrd Games is a board game company on my radar now, and I would play another one of their games in the future.

 Marvel’s Spider-Man 2 – First Thoughts

+The first thing that I noticed was how cinematic this game is.
+Watching the cutscenes, it feels like I’m watching a movie.
+I forget at times that I’m supposed to be playing the game.
 Shifting into the story, I am enjoying Kraven being introduced as one of the main villains in the game.
 I like how they designed Kraven with the fur vest and the shark tooth necklace that he’s wearing.
-Kraven is seriously jacked which I think helps to make him menacing.
-While Peter and Miles have their powers, Kraven carries his strength which is something that I don’t think the Spider-Men are prepared for.
+Kraven is seriously jacked, which I think helps to make him menacing.
+While Peter and Miles have their powers, Kraven carries his strength, which is something that I don’t think Peter and Miles are prepared for.
 I’m looking forward to the final confrontation between them.

 In between the story missions, there is so much to explore in NYC.
 The map is larger than the first game.
 I’m only a fifth of the way through the game because I keep getting distracted by all the side content.
 There are side missions and collectibles throughout each area of the city.
 I like completing the side quests in between the main story because it helps level up Peter and Miles.
 Once they level up, they can unlock skills to aid them in the story.
 I’m sure some gamers will complete the story first, but I like being able to alternate between the story and the collectibles.

 One thing that I think is interesting is how there isn’t a New Game Plus mode in Marvel’s Spider-Man 2.
 For those who didn’t play the first game, New Game Plus was unlocked after completing the game for the first time.
-In this game mode, players can take their leveled-up Spider-Man with all the gadgets, however, the villains and enemies are also tougher.
-This game doesn’t have New Game Plus as an option and I’m curious if Insomniac is going to respond to that critique and add it in later.
+In this game mode, players can take their leveled-up Spider-Man with all the gadgets; however, the villains and enemies are also tougher.
+This game doesn’t have New Game Plus as an option, and I’m curious if Insomniac is going to respond to that and add it in later.

 Is Curse of Strahd’s Ending Underwhelming?

-Slight Curse of Strahd Spoilers down below and Ginny Di’s video
+Slight Curse of Strahd Spoilers down below, and Ginny Di’s video

 In The Wedding at Ravenloft, players are invited to Strahd’s wedding to Ireena, an NPC (non-playable character, typically voiced by the DM) that the players met early on in the game.
 Players can either attack Strahd right away before the wedding begins or let the wedding proceed.
 If players let the wedding continue, they can object to the marriage or yell obscenities throughout the ceremony.
 After the wedding, Strahd takes Ireena, locks the players inside, and forces them to fight their way to him.